core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='update' title="Update">

 		<t>
-		The update interface is used by an end-point to refresh or update its registration with an RD.
-To use the interface, the end-point sends a PUT request to the resource returned in the Location option in the response to the first registration.
+		The update interface is used by an endpoint to refresh or update its registration with an RD.
+To use the interface, the endpoint sends a PUT request to the resource returned in the Location option in the response to the first registration.
 An update MAY contain registration parameters or a payload in CoRE Link Format if there have been changes since the last registration or update.
 Paremeters that have not changed SHOULD NOT be included in an update.
 		</t>

         <t>The update interface is specified as follows: